 There are many different methods that statisticians use to address questions of this type.
 You should look for sources published by the U.S. Geological Survey on this.
 There is one in particular, titled "Statistical Methods in Water Resources" by D.R.Helsel and R.M.Hirsch (part of a larger source book of methods published by the USGS).
-The "Trend Analysis" chapter in this online book gives a good (but perhaps somewhat technical) overview of several approaches (geared toward applications in water resources management).
+The "Correlation" chapter (Chapter 8) and "Trend Analysis" chapter (Chapter 12) in this online book give a good (but perhaps somewhat technical) overview of several approaches (geared toward applications in water resources management).